How to Hide Your Internet Activities From Your Employer

 Can My Employer Monitor Me Even If I’m Using a VPN or Incognito Mode?

-When you’re connected to a secure VPN server and use Incognito Mode, your employer won’t be able to see any of your online activities, even if you’re using their network.
-On the other hand, if you’re just using Incognito Mode without a VPN, your employer can still monitor what you do on the office network.
+When you’re on a secure VPN and use Incognito Mode, your employer can’t see your online activities.
+This is true even if you’re on their network.
+But, if you only use Incognito Mode without a VPN, your employer can still watch what you do on their network.

-If you’re thinking about how your employer can see what you browse in Incognito Mode, the answer is simple.
-This feature doesn’t actually hide your IP address and the activities that come from it.
-It only deletes the search history from your local device.
+So, how can your employer see what you browse in Incognito Mode?
+The answer is simple.
+This mode doesn’t hide your IP address or the activities linked to it.
+It only clears your search history from your device.

 Final Thoughts

-To keep your online browsing at work private and hide internet activity from your employer, you should use a VPN that has unbreakable encryption and strong privacy features.
-Additionally, combining it together with an incognito window that deletes your browsing history on your device is the best way to keep your online activities hidden from your employer.
+To keep your browsing private at work, use a VPN with strong encryption and privacy features.
+Also, using an incognito window that clears your history is key to hiding your activities from your employer.

 FAQs on Hiding Your Internet Activities From Your Employer